A part of me really, really wants to love HBO’s latest who-dunnit series, The Undoing.

 As you can imagine, this makes for some thrilling mystery in true crime fashion.

 Now, I come back to my earlier anxiety.
 To be clear, I’ve only watched 5 of the 6 episodes that the show has to offer.
 So, there is much to be resolved in the final episode.
 The first five deliver some tense and really engaging moments.
 My concern, however, is that there is quite a lot left to tie up even beyond the obvious question of who bludgeoned Elena to death and, for one episode to do that work might be a lot.

 We’ve all seen it before – that movie or TV show draws you in, baits you and gets you to buy in.
 Then, the disappointment comes when scenes or ideas that were set up are never fully paid off.
 I really hope I’m proved wrong but I have a nagging sense that I may experience that, to some extent, with The Undoing.

 While I understand that it is, by definition, the nature of mystery shows and thrillers to keep you hooked and somewhat unsure till the very end, part of me feels like Episode 6 has some seriously heavy lifting to do.
 Layered beneath the obvious question of whodunnit, there are many other questions to be reckoned with.
 I hope you and I are not let down by the ending and the resolution of things.

-There’s no question: the powerful performances from Kidman, Grant, Sutherland and the entire cast are worth your time.
+There’s no question: the powerful performances from Nicole Kidman, Hugh Grant, Sutherland and the entire cast are worth your time.
 Just for that, I highly recommend this miniseries.
 Yet, I think you’ll want more – the satisfying, if somewhat tragic gluing together of so much that has been teased and dangled in front of you.
 With this one, you may only know after the final fade to black.